 What we've accomplished with your support

-St. Jude is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.
 Treatments invented at St. Jude have helped push the overall survival rate for childhood cancer from 20% when the hospital opened in 1962 to more than 80% today.
 In addition, St. Jude has achieved a 94% survival rate for ALL, up from 4% in 1962, and the survival rate for medulloblastoma, a type of brain tumor, increased from 10 percent to 85% today.
 And, we won’t stop until no child dies from cancer.